LouiseSteward/learn/childhood-hiv/text/quiz-02.md

 Please choose the *one*, most correct answer to each question or statement.

-1. During the first six weeks after HIV infection:
+1. During the first 6 weeks after HIV infection:
 	-	The child always becomes seriously ill.
 	-	The CD4 count rises.
 	+	The amount of HIV in the blood increases.